zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-javascript/instructions.md

 However, this immediately leads to another code smell, namely [feature envy](https://refactoring.guru/smells/feature-envy).

-As a first step, we can move the delivery logic into the ``Drawwer`` class
+As a first step, we can move the delivery logic into the ``Drawer`` class

 ```javascript
   getCan(vendingMachine) {